 As a beginner, resin-coated is the best option for you.
 Its protective layers make it much more durable and easier to handle during the processing phases of your image.
 It doesn’t take as long to process, dries quicker, and is even relatively low in cost.

 Fiber-based paper, while equally capable of creating good images, is harder to handle.
 It has a reputation of being permanent, unlike its resin-coated counterpart.

-Depending on the kind of color or black and white paper you use when processing your very own darkroom photo, the length of time and resources needed can differ dramatically.
+Depending on the kind of color or black & white paper you use when processing your very own darkroom photo, the length of time and resources needed can differ dramatically.
 If you do decide to use a fiber-based paper, for example, be prepared to accommodate the extra time and items that are required.